 A new study, published 20th August 2014 in the journal Maternal and Child Health, has found that mothers who planned to breastfeed and who actually went on to breastfeed were significantly less likely to become depressed than mothers who had planned to, and who did not, breastfeed (1).
 This study … [Read more...] about New Study: Breastfeeding linked to lower risk of postnatal depression

-Breastfeeding mothers often receive conflicting advice about whether drinking alcohol can have an effect on their baby.
+Breastfeeding mothers often receive conflicting advice about whether drinking alcohol can have a negative effect on their baby.
 This can leave them feeling like they have more questions than answers.
-While women are often warned not to consume alcohol during pregnancy due to evidence that it could cause … [Read more...] about Alcohol and breastfeeding
+While women are often warned not to consume alcohol during pregnancy given the evidence that this … [Read more...] about Alcohol and breastfeeding

 The most up-to-date research done on this found that children who are breastfed are more likely to recover from stuttering and return to fluent speech.
 The study of 47 children who began stuttering at an early age found that those who were breastfed longer were more likely to recover.
 1 What the … [Read more...] about Breastfeeding could help reduce childhood stuttering, study finds